Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

+Panorex films.
 This is an X-ray of your jaw that shows if the cancer has spread into the bone.
-It also shows if your teeth require dental intervention prior to radiation treatments.

-In this test, an X-ray beam takes a series of pictures of your body from many angles.
-These images are then combined by a computer, giving a detailed three-dimensional picture of your body.
-The CT scan can be used to evaluate the head and neck and is sometimes used to evaluate the chest instead of a chest X-ray.
+CT scan.
+In this test, an X-ray beam takes a series of pictures of the inside of your body from many angles.
+These images are then combined by a computer, giving a detailed 3-D picture of your body.
+The CT scan can be used to check the head and neck and is sometimes used to evaluate the chest, too.

-This test uses magnets and radio waves to take pictures of the inside of your body, much like a CT scan.
-MRIs do not use X-rays and are better than CT scans at showing details of soft tissue, such as muscles, tendons, fat, nerves, and joints.
+MRI.
+This test uses magnets and radio waves to take detailed pictures of the inside of your body, much like a CT scan.
+But MRIs do not use X-rays.
+This test may be used to look for cancer in the neck.